BugelNiels/nitro/README.md

 ./nitro-x86_64.AppImage
 ```

-Alternatively, you can read through the [Install Instructions](docs/INSTALL.md) to build the project from the source code.
+Alternatively, you can read through the [Installation Instructions](docs/INSTALL.md) to build the project from the source code.

 ## Disclaimer